Tips for a stress-free pet move

 On moving day

 Try to arrange to have your pet looked after until you’ve unpacked in your new home.
-It will free you up to unpack quickly and reduce the stress for both you and your dog or cat.
+It will free you up and reduce the stress for everyone.
 It will also give you a chance to make sure there are no sneaky escape routes from your new home or garden!

-If you can’t arrange anything, make sure you stick to your normal routine on moving day by using the same toys, blankets and even packing their favourite treat is a great way to ease them into the move.
+If you can’t arrange anything, try to stick to your normal routine on moving day by using the same toys, blankets and even packing their favourite treat.

 Settling in